Tzaims Luksus

 Tzaims Luksus (born James Henry Luksus, January 1, 1932), FRSA is an American artist and fashion designer.
 Luksus worked as a lecturer and consultant at the Fashion Institute of Technology.

 Biography

 Luksus was born in Chicago, Illinois, U.S. on January 1, 1932, the son of John James [Prince Ivan Yusefovitch Yusupov-Luksiev] and Beulah Maude Wingfield-Driver-Luksus.
-He studied architecture at the University of Pennsylvania, the Pennsylvania Academy of the Fine Arts (1956) and the University of the Arts and continued studies of fine art at the Atlanta Art Institute, L'accademia di belli arti di Venezia and the Art Academy of Florence, Italy and fine art and Medieval Studies at St Edmund Hall at Oxford University in England.
+He studied architecture at the University of Pennsylvania, the Pennsylvania Academy of the Fine Arts (1956) and the University of the Arts and continued studies of fine art at the Atlanta Art Institute, L'accademia di belli arti di Venezia and the Art Academy of Florence, Massachusetts and fine art and Medieval Studies at St Edmund Hall at Oxford University in England.